GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/dungeon-generator/index.md

 ## Actions

-**Set size of hallway objects**
-Set the size of hallway objects to be placed on the path created by the pathfinding object.

 **Calculate the number of grid neighbors around an object**
 Calculate the number of grid neighbors around an object.
 Use "NeighborCount(Object)" expression to retrieve this value.

-**Fill world with terrain**
-Fill world with terrain

 **Generate a dungeon cave**
 Generate a dungeon cave using a random walk algorithm.
 When the walker touches an edge of the map, it is moved back to the center of map.